-For all other Healthcare claims, obtain form M635D from your employer.
+For all other Healthcare claims, access GroupNet for Plan Members to obtain a personalized claim form or obtain form M635D from your employer.
 Complete this form making sure it shows all required information.

 Attach your receipts to the claim form and return it to the Great-West Life Benefit Payment Office as soon as possible, but no later than 15 months after you incur the expense.